Lamden/docs/docs/purpose_of_the_wallet.md

 ![](/img/wallet/restore_wallet.gif)

 ###  Smart contract IDE
-In the Lamden wallet there is an IDE that your can use for development the smart contract.
+In the Lamden wallet, there is an IDE that you can use for developing the smart contract.

 #### Create Lamden Smart contracts